Ceramic Tile Installation

 1. Adhering the tiles to the wall

-Starting with the bottom row, spread a thin layer of premixed thinset on the wall then use a notched trowel to make valleys in the thinset
+Starting with the bottom row, spread a layer of premixed white tile adhesive or mastic on the wall then use a 3/16" notched trowel to make valleys in the adhesive.
+Only do 2 square feet at a time.
+Do not use any metal or sharp tools on the back of the tile.

-Immediately wipe off any thinset that get onto the front of the mural tile and do no let any thinset dry on the front of your mural.
-Wipe any excess off with a wet sponge.
+Immediately wipe off any adhesive that gets onto the front of the mural or oozes out the sides onto the tile board.
+Wipe any excess off the tiles with a wet sponge.

-Make sure you clean off any adhesive that gets on to the front of the tiles!
-Keep a bucket of water and sponge close by.
+Make sure you clean off any adhesive that gets on to the front of the tiles.
+Keep a wet sponge close and clean water by.

 2. Curing